Essential Travel Gear

 Once you get to your destination, you’re probably not going to want to take your travel pack on all your excursions.
 Rather, you need a smaller daypack for holding your water, camera, and other essentials.

 I personally use one from REI Co-Op that fits into its own pouch.
-It’s about the size and thickness of a small disc golf disc when packed.
-There are ones that pack even smaller, but keep in mind that the smaller you go, the thinner the material is going to be, especially the shoulder straps.
-I like mine because it packs decently small, while still being durable, with slightly padded straps.
-You can find an affiliate link for an example of this kind of pack below:
+It’s about the size of a small disc golf disc when packed.
+There are ones that pack so small they can fit in the palm of your hand, but keep in mind that the smaller you go, the thinner the material is going to be.
+The straps on that kind of pack are going to cut into your shoulders with any kind of weight in it.
+I like mine because it packs pretty small but it still has some padding on the straps.
+REI doesn’t seem to have the exact pack I use on their website, but they definitely still have them in stores.
+You can find another example of this kind of pack below:

 Another advantage of this kind of pack is that, if you’re on a long trip and just couldn’t fit every little thing into your travel backpack, you can use your packable daypack for extra space.
 It will count as your personal item, so still no checked bag fees.